Thudro/Thudro.github.io/Ideas/UnknownJavaProject.md

 # Project Idea 1: Something....
-In Java!
+In Java (But even bigger)!
 ## Description
-I really want (and need) to learn java, as its widly used and just good to understand.
-So I want to have a little project I can build up.
+SO, I made the TopicPicker, but I would like to make something bigger

 ### Features
-- Run local, just something usable
+- Do something a bit more advanced
-- Something I can build on
+- Posibly a minecraft mod?
+(Just always seemed like a fun idea)

 ## Repository
 [Does Not Exist Yet :(](https://github.com/Thudro)